build-canaries/nevergreen/README.md

 Nevergreen is a build monitor with attitude.
 It has two distinct features that set it apart:

-* Your builds should always be green.
-Nevergreen understands this and only shows you jobs that have failed or are building.
+- Your builds should always be green.
+Nevergreen understands this and only shows you projects that have failed or are building.
-* Nevergreen uses HTML local storage, so config is stored in your web browser.
+- Nevergreen uses your local browser to store configuration.
 You only need to run it once to host hundreds of different build monitors.

 ![Example of Nevergreen on Apache builds](doc/screenshot.png)